OSInside/kiwi/doc/source/building/build_live_iso.rst

 ISO in RAM completely
   Usable with the `dmsquash` module through `rd.live.ram`.
-The `overlay` module does not support this mode but KIWI supports RAM only systems as OEM deployment into RAM from an install ISO media.
-For details how to setup RAM only deployments in KIWI see: :ref:`ramdisk_deployment`
+The `overlay` module does not support this mode but {kiwi} supports RAM only systems as OEM deployment into RAM from an install ISO media.
+For details how to setup RAM only deployments in {kiwi} see: :ref:`ramdisk_deployment`

 Overlay based on overlayfs
   Usable with the `overlay` module.
 A squashfs compressed readonly root